joshleblanc/drecs/README.md

 ### Defining Components

-Components are simple Ruby classes (typically Structs) that hold data:
+Components can be simple Ruby Structs or plain hashes for rapid prototyping:

+**Struct Components (recommended for production):**

 ```ruby
 Position = Struct.new(:x, :y)